stellarnodeN/Q3_25_solana-starter/ts/cluster1/README.md

 - **spl_metadata.ts**
   Creates a metadata account for an existing mint using Metaplex Token Metadata.
   - Sets the name, symbol, and metadata URI (hosted on IPFS via Pinata).
-  - Uses the Pinata gateway to make the metadata accessible via HTTP.
+  - Uses the Pinata gateway for HTTP access to the metadata.

 ### NFT Scripts